 Our plan covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan you are responsible for paying the full cost of services.
+If you receive services not covered by our plan or services obtained out-of-network and were not authorized you are responsible for paying the full cost of services.

-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 Out-of-pocket costs for that service after the benefit limit has been reached do not count towards the out-of-pocket maximum.